 Patients who have the RYGB, sleeve gastrectomy and duodenal switch are generally seen at one week, one month, three months, six months and one year postoperatively and then annually.

 It is imperative that you continue to follow up with your bariatric surgeon and/or the support staff including the nurses and dietitian.
-Bariatric surgery requires a long-term commitment between the patient, the surgeon and the program.
+For patients who have had a band, your first adjustment will generally be 4-6 weeks after surgery.

 What about pregnancy after bariatric surgery?